cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 I made some wrapper functions for the standard location, rotation, and scale transformations as well as getting the name of the active object.

-You can get the name of the active object with `bpy.context.active_object.name` which gets a bit irritating to write out multiple times.
+You can get the name of the active object with `bpy.context.active_object.name`.

 The three standard transformations can be accessed for individual objects with the following: